 Income tax, however, is another story.
-If you’re a business owner or investor who makes $1 million or more per year, then you’re likely going to be paying the highest income tax rate possible.
+If you’re a business owner or investor who makes $1 million or more per year, you’ll likely be paying the highest income tax rate possible.

 You’re also not going to be getting that money’s worth in services from the state.
 While some states with the highest taxes have good social programs, you’re not going to benefit much from them – you’re just footing the bill.

-That’s why many high-earners – myself included – look outside of the US for a tax-free home.
-In addition to what you pay at the state level, you’re also giving a sizable chunk of your income to the IRS.
+That’s why many high-earners look outside of the US for a tax-free home.
+In addition to what you pay at the state level, you’re also giving the IRS a sizable chunk of your income.

 The Ten States with the Highest Taxes